redhat-performance/quads/README.md

 You can read about QUADS architecture, provisioning, visuals and workflow [in our documentation examples and screenshots](/docs/quads-workflow.md)

 ## QUADS Switch and Host Setup
-   - To ensure you have setup your network switches setup properly please follow our [Switch and Host Setup Docs](/docs/switch-host-setup.md)
+   - To ensure you have setup your network switches and bare-metal hosts properly please follow our [Switch and Host Setup Docs](/docs/switch-host-setup.md)

 ## Installing QUADS
    - We offer Docker compose, RPM packages or a Git clone installation (for non RPM-based distributions, BSD UNIX, etc).